 Of course, you might decide instead to go with an established company, closer to home.
 If you go that route, however, keep your wallet and accountant handy.
 GoodFirms Research estimates the typical cost to build a basic app module at $40k-$50k. (and much more for complex apps).

 Spoiler alert: Sheetcast won’t break the bank.
-And, once you install the Excel add-in, you can use Excel to create web apps anytime you like.
+And, once you install the Excel add-in, you can convert Excel to web application anytime you like.

 Of course, the final option is to abandon the idea of web apps entirely.
 After all, if ordinary shared spreadsheets were good enough for our parents, they should be good enough for us.